 A local body shop estimated the damage at around $2,000.
 We will not use Discount Tire again in the future.

-Review about: Discount Tire Repair.
+Product or Service Mentioned: Discount Tire Repair.

 Monetary Loss: $1920.